-Blue and red landscapes are often associated with other planets, abstract art or young children.
+Blue- and red-coloured landscapes are generally associated with other planets, abstract art or young children!

-The ocean’s characteristic blue hue from white clay in the water combines with the red Pindan rock and soil in a gob-smacking hit of colour that ensures a visit to Broome in July will be unforgettable – and if you haven’t already been, inspiring you to plan your Aussie winter trip NOW!
+The ocean’s characteristic blue hue from white clay in the water combines with the red local Pindan rock and soil in a gob-smacking hit of colour.
+For milder temperatures and clear, sunny days the best time to visit Broome is in July.

-While the colour is intrinsic to experiencing Broome in July when temperatures are at their glorious best, it’s not the only reason to visit.
+But while the colour is a big part of the Broome experience, it’s not the only reason to visit.

 1 The Beaches:

 The chances of finding a spot for yourself on Broome’s world famous Cable Beach are better than average.

 This stunning curve of sand so white it hurts your eyes stretches for 22 km (13.7 miles) so despite the Australian winter tourist season’s increased number of travellers at the cafe above, there’s more than enough room on the sand below.

 If other tourists on the beach is too much for you, go for absolute solitude just a few kilometres north, through the laid-back community of Coconut Wells and over the dunes to the beach.

 There’s a Dune Buggy track or two.
 And a couple of people WAAAAAY further down the beach.
 And a few shags* on a rock.